Home Warranty Appliance Coverage: What's Covered and What's Not

 What is an appliance-only home warranty plan?

-An appliance-only plan is a home warranty that covers major household appliances — such as washers, dryers, refrigerators, and ovens — without including systems like HVAC, plumbing, or electrical.
-These plans typically cost $30–$50 per month and are a good fit for homeowners who want budget-friendly appliance protection without paying for full systems coverage.
-Not all home warranty companies offer appliance-only plans, so it pays to compare options before committing.
+An appliance-only plan is a home warranty that covers major household appliances (such as washers, dryers, refrigerators, and ovens) without including systems like HVAC, plumbing, or electrical.
+These plans typically cost $400 to $500 per year in 2026 and are a good fit for homeowners who want budget-friendly appliance protection without paying for full systems coverage.
+Not all home warranty companies offer appliance-only plans, so it pays to compare home warranty options before committing.

 How much will a home warranty pay for an appliance replacement?

-Coverage limits vary significantly by provider.
-On the higher end, First American Home Warranty pays up to $7,000 per appliance depending on the plan.
-Mid-range providers like Choice Home Warranty cap coverage at around $3,000 per item.
-Budget-tier providers such as 2-10 Home Buyers Warranty apply item-specific limits — for example, $2,000 for refrigerators and $500 for dishwashers.
+Coverage limits vary significantly by provider in 2026.
+On the higher end, First American Home Warranty pays up to $7,000 per appliance on its Premium plan, and Cinch Home Services pays up to $5,000 per covered appliance.
+American Home Shield's ShieldPlatinum pays up to $4,000 per appliance, while ShieldGold and most competitors like Liberty Home Guard and 2-10 Home Buyers Warranty cap coverage at around $2,000 per item.
 If a repair or replacement exceeds your plan's limit, you are responsible for the difference.

 Can a home warranty deny a claim due to lack of maintenance?

-Yes — and this is one of the most common reasons claims are denied.
+Yes, lack of maintenance remains one of the top reasons home warranty claims get denied in 2026.
 Home warranty providers require that covered appliances be properly maintained in line with manufacturer guidelines.
 Failures caused by dirty coils, clogged filters, grease buildup, misuse, or neglect can all result in a denied claim.
 Keeping a maintenance log and following manufacturer care instructions is the best way to protect your coverage.

 Do home warranties cover the racks and knobs on my appliances?